 Making the best optical glass requires not only know-how but also sophisticated and expensive high technologies.
 The finest raw materials and components must be used.
 Complicated melting and mixing processes introduce exotic additives into the glass to manipulate the glass properties.
 The additives must be distributed homogeneously in the melt, the cooling must be slow and controlled.
 Only precise and time-consuming processing can produce the best optical glass with the desired properties.

 Having the best glass is not enough, you also have to know its properties and how they are best used for optimal performance A lens is made by grinding and polishing a raw glass block to its desired shape.
 The mechanical processing generates heat (through friction), which can change the glass properties and affect the end result.
 After successfully shaping the lenses and prisms, it is necessary to apply several coatings to minimize reflection losses.

-All these elaborately manufactured glass parts require a high-quality and precisely manufactured housing so they can function harmoniously together.
+All these elaborately manufactured glass parts require high-quality and precisely manufactured housing so they all can function harmoniously together.
 Moving parts such as the focusing wheel and diopter adjustment must move smoothly, be it in tropical heat or at arctic temperatures, on top they need to be waterproof and airtight.

 The robust and precise manufactured chassis are usually made of high-quality Makrolon plastics or magnesium alloys which need to be environmentally sealed to be waterproof and airtight.

 Manufacturing and assembling binoculars require extreme care.
 Manufacturing tolerances must be minute to not spoil the performance of the finished binoculars.
 Therefore, strict and thorough quality control is required between each step.